khromov/ai-digest/README.md

 ## Whitespace Removal

-By default, ai-digest removes excess whitespace from files to reduce the token count when used with AI models.
+When using the `--whitespace-removal` flag, ai-digest removes excess whitespace from files to reduce the token count when used with AI models.
 This feature is disabled for whitespace-dependent languages like Python and YAML.
-Use `--no-whitespace-removal` to keep all whitespace intact.

 ## Local dev